 Please provide ALL of the information requested below.
+The W Board will contact the Course Coordinator for clarification or additional information if needed.

-- A syllabus that is clearly marked to show where the information relevant to the WLOs and Hallmarks can be found.
-Hallmarks 2-4 must be addressed explicitly in the syllabus.
-(Having this information in the syllabus helps students understand why the course has a W Focus.) - A completed W Focus chart; see pages 24-25. - Answers to the W questions below.
+- A syllabus that has the W information provided below clearly marked.
+Please highlight sections that address the W Focus Hallmarks and Learning Objectives by marking them with "W1," "W2," "W3," etc., and "WLO1," "WLO2," "WLO3," etc. to help expedite the Board's review.
+Having this information in the syllabus helps students understand why the course has a W Focus. - A completed W Focus chart - Answers to the W questions.

-The W Board will contact you for clarification if necessary.
 The Board does not expect every W Focus course to fulfill every Writing Intensive learning objective.
 It recognizes disciplinary differences and respects them.
 The language in the learning objectives seeks to capture and allow for those differences, so answers to the following questions can vary widely and incorporate details outside of writing instruction.
 For example, a course in which student products include poetry or a lab report may reflect genres that exclude source citations.
+Click here to view examples of exemplary W Focus proposals.